everydayhero/blitz.io/README.md

 Performance tests using Blitz.io

-This is a very simple script using the Blitz.io Ruby Gem to load up the app.
+This is a very simple script using the Blitz.io Ruby Gem to load up specific endpoints in supporter.

 Setup
 -----